Ayala scores 23 to push No. 10 Maryland past UConn

 The Terrapins had been shooting 46% headed into the game to show the team was more than just a defensive juggernaut.
 Their consistency in both halves was notable and critical with baskets that stalled UConn’s momentum.

 The Huskies were aggressive throughout and beat the Terrapins for rebounds and 50/50 balls.
 But the shots didn’t fall, in large part due to Maryland’s success in altering some of those looks.
+Morsell, the Big Ten defensive player of the year, had seven points and seven rebounds before fouling out late.

 UP NEXT